debayangeo/debayangeo.github.io/_posts/2026-05-11-understanding-football-using-pca.md

 ---
 layout: post
-title: "A dumb introduction to league football: Using PCA to understand how a football league works"
+title: "A dumb introduction to league football and PCA"
 date: 2026-05-11
 ---